aubble/goTunneLS/README.md

 If you want to understand how certificates work and how to generate your own certificates to use.

 ####[Example](#example)
-For a easy to follow example to understand how the program works.
+An easy to follow example to understand how the program works.
 Works along side the included config.json file.

-If you're a newbie, read all of the documentation I've wrote specifically for you to get you to understand!
+**If you're a newbie, read all of the documentation I've wrote specifically for you to get you to understand!

 ## How it works